Fitbit Charge 3 vs Fitbit Charge 2

 Fitbit Charge 3 vs Fitbit Charge 2 price and availability

 The Fitbit Charge 3 is available to pre-order now and will hit stores in early October.
-If you want it you can get the standard version for $149.95 / £129.99 (roughly AU$230).
+If you want it you can get the standard version for $149.95 / £129.99 / AU$229.95.
 This comes in graphite aluminum with a black band or in rose gold with a blue/grey band.

 Alternatively, there’s a special edition model which adds Fitbit Pay support and comes with a white perforated silicone band or a purple woven band.
-It also comes with a spare band and costs $169.95 / £149.99 (around AU$260).
+It also comes with a spare band and costs $169.95 / £149.99 / AU$269.95.

 The Fitbit Charge 2 is of course out now and launched at $150 / £129.99 / AU$250, though shop around and you should be able to find it for less.
 There’s also a special edition for $179.95 / £149.99 / AU$289.95 (which changes the design but doesn't add Fitbit Pay), though that too is now normally cheaper.